-In 2007, the Group commenced a capital reduction programme, that will be completed at the beginning of 2008, as disclosed, in the note 22.
+In 2007, the Group commenced a capital reduction programme, that was completed at the beginning of 2008, as disclosed, in the note 21.
 There were no other changes in the Group's approach to capital management during the year.

 Neither the Company nor any of its subsidiaries are subject to externally imposed capital requirements.